-New York State Library Personal History Initiative and Summer Reading 2020 “Imagine Your Story”
+New York State Library Personal History Initiative and Summer Reading 2021 “Tails and Tales”

-Although we are all being asked to do the same things – maintain social distance, stay in our homes, support essential workers, etc. – each of us feels the effects of the COVID-19 global pandemic in unique ways.
+Although we are now starting to go back to some of our normal routines and resume previous activities – each of us still feels the effects of the COVID-19 global pandemic in unique ways.
 The experiences of all New Yorkers make up the foundation of our state’s history.
 To record and preserve the unprecedented, historical events unfolding around us currently, Manuscripts and Special Collections (MSC) encourages all New Yorkers to contribute to the COVID-19 Personal History Initiative.
 A diary or journal.
 A photograph.
 A video.
 An art project.
-How have you recorded the events of the past several months or expressed your feelings about the pandemic?
+How have you recorded the events of the past year or expressed your feelings about the pandemic?

-The idea for a collaboration involving the NYSL COVID-19 Personal History Initiative and Summer Reading 2020 came together during a virtual meeting of State Library colleagues who were involved in the initial development and launch of the Personal History initiative.
-We immediately recognized the strong connection between young people documenting their personal history during the pandemic, and the 2020 Summer Reading theme of folklore and fairy tales and telling your own story.
-So we wanted to spread the word statewide about the Personal History Initiative while connecting it to Summer Reading and Summer Learning, and realized that a webinar would be the most effective way to reach library staff all across the state.
-The July 1 webinar slides and recording as well as some project examples are available on this page to give you some helpful ideas to support programming during this strange and unusual summer of quarantines and social distancing.
+The idea for a collaboration involving the NYSL COVID-19 Personal History Initiative and Summer Reading initially came together in 2020 during a virtual meeting of State Library colleagues who were involved in the development and launch of the Personal History initiative.
+Now as we prepare for the 2021 Summer Reading season with the theme of animals and the slogan of Tails and Tales, we continue to recognize the strong connection between young people documenting their personal history during the pandemic and as the world moves forward.
+So we want to keep encouraging young adults to use Summer Reading ideas and activities to tell their personal story and explore and learn about all things related to animal topics.
+The July 1 2020 webinar slides and recording as well as some updated project examples are available on this page to give you some helpful ideas to support programming during this post-pandemic summer period when things are rapidly changing.

-Libraries all over NY State have worked hard over the last few months to rework their plans and adapt their Summer Reading and Summer Learning programs to a very different and challenging virtual environment.
-They have come up with many creative solutions and programs and offerings to keep kids engaged this summer.
+Libraries all over NY State have worked hard over the last few months to rework and adapt their Summer Reading and Summer Learning programs to a very different and challenging environment.
+Once again, they have come up with many creative solutions and programs and offerings to keep kids engaged this summer.
 Do you have some awesome and creative personal history narrative ideas to share from your library?
 Please send them to Marisa Gitto at Marisa.Gitto@nysed.gov or Sharon Phillips at Sharon.Phillips@nysed.gov and we may include them on this page!

 Ideas for Summer Reading Projects using the NYSL COVID-19 Personal History Initiative!